Continuous orbit equivalence rigidity for left-right wreath product actions: Introduction

-Towards proving such a theorem, a key step is to establish the continuous cocycle superrigidity theorem for generalized full shifts.
-Recall that in \cite{cj}, together with Chung, we prove a topological version of Popa's celebrated cocycle superrigidity theorems \cite{popa_cocycle1, popa_cocycle2} for full shifts.
-However, Popa's original results actually hold true for certain generalized Bernoulli shifts.
-Thus, the following result (Corollary \ref{main corollary}) might not be a surprising.
+Recall that $\Gamma_1$ is called icc if every non-trivial element in it has an infinite conjugacy class.
+Towards proving such a theorem, a key step is to establish the continuous cocycle superrigidity theorem for generalized full shifts (see \S \ref{subsection: left-right translation and generalized full/Bernoulli shift actions}).
+Recall that in \cite{cj}, together with Chung, we proved a unified topological version of Popa's two celebrated cocycle superrigidity theorems \cite{popa_cocycle1, popa_cocycle2} for full shifts.
+However, Popa's theorems actually hold true for certain generalized Bernoulli shifts.
+Thus, the following result (see Corollary \ref{main corollary} (ii)) might be natural to expect.